Fed survey finds widespread pessimism about economic future

 The coronavirus outbreak has pushed the country into a deep recession and resulted in millions of people losing their jobs and thousands of businesses struggling to survive.
 This despite the Fed and Congress providing massive amounts of economic support.

-The report, known as the Beige Book, was compiled from responses gathered from the Fed’s 12 regional banks.
+The report, known as the Beige Book, is compiled from responses from business contacted by Fed’s 12 regional banks.
 The information will help inform Fed policymakers when they next meet to set interest-rate policies on Sept.
 15-16.

 At the Fed’s last meeting in July, the central bank kept its key policy rate unchanged at a record low near zero.
 It also pledged to keep rates low until central bank officials are “confident that the economy has weathered recent events” stemming from the pandemic-induced recession.